OWASP/Top10/2017/en/0xa3-sensitive-data-disclosure.md

 * Don’t store sensitive data unnecessarily.
 Discard it as soon as possible or use PCI DSS compliant tokenization or even truncation.
 Data that is not retained cannot be stolen.
 * Make sure to encrypt all sensitive data at rest.
 * Ensure up-to-date and strong standard algorithms, protocols, keys and proper key management is in place.
-* Encrypt all data in transit by using TLS with perfect forward secrecy (PFS) ciphers, cipher prioritization by the server, and secure parameters.
+* Encrypt all data in transit by using protocols such as TLS with perfect forward secrecy (PFS) ciphers, cipher prioritization by the server, and secure parameters.
 Enforce encryption using directives like HTTP Strict Transport Security (HSTS).
 * Disable caching for response that contain sensitive data.
 * Store passwords using strong adaptive and salted hashing functions with a work factor (delay factor), such as [Argon2](https://www.cryptolux.org/index.php/Argon2), [scrypt](https://wikipedia.org/wiki/Scrypt), [bcrypt](https://wikipedia.org/wiki/Bcrypt) and [PBKDF2](https://wikipedia.org/wiki/PBKDF2).
 * Verify independently the effectiveness of your settings.